z4kn4fein/stashbox/docs/docs/configuration/registration-configuration.md

 <div>

 ### `WithPerScopedRequestLifetime`
 Sets the lifetime to `PerScopedRequestLifetime`.
-That means this registration will behave like a singleton within every scoped resolution request.
+This lifetime will create a new instance between scoped services.
+This means that every scoped service will get a different instance but within their dependency tree it will behave as a singleton.

 </div>
 <div>